Racing Champions Guideline

 Official guidelines for selecting AQHA Racing Champions.

 The AQHA Racing Champions and AQHA Racing World Champion will be awarded annually by written ballot of a geographically diverse Champions Selection Subcommittee.
-Geographically diverse will be defined as no more than four members may reside in the same state or province.
-Only two of those members can be elected by the Racing Committee and two appointed by the Racing Council.

 I. Committee Members:

 A. The Champions Selection Committee will be comprised of 21 members:

 1. 11 to be elected by the Racing Committee that are members of the AQHA Racing Committee